 As there are an intertwined and complex set of factors that contribute to women not seeking, or not getting, leadership positions, there is no silver bullet.
 At the current rate, it is estimated that gender equality in top-level positions will not be reached in 130 years.

 Simone Salung, Author & lecturer at Copenhagen Business School, explains that her "experience as a woman working in large organizations is that there is a glass ceiling.
-This means that women have to be much more insistent on gaining the required competences and network, to succeed in a career that is focused on making it to the top.
+This means that women have to be much more insistent on gaining the required competencies and network to succeed in a career that is focused on making it to the top.

 The closer we get to reaching high-ranking positions, the more competition, and the competitors use any means necessary.
-This includes men who condescendingly insinuates that women, with their shrill voices, are only there for entertainment, and for their long legs and good looks.
+This includes men who condescendingly insinuate that women, with their shrill voices, are only there for entertainment and for their long legs and good looks.

-Companies have a responsibility to look critically at their culture (not an easy task, we know), and their structural circumstances, such as social events excluding women, in order to create an environment that is favorable to people of all genders.
+Organizations have a responsibility to look critically at their culture and structural circumstances (such as social events excluding women) in order to create a favorable environment for people of all genders.